CSE403DEATHEATERS/cse403-16au-ACal/ACal_Documents/DocumentationForDevelopers.md

 with one empty line at the end of the file.

 4. Format of cronjob configuration file follow [this guide](http://www.nncron.ru/help/EN/working/cron-format.htm)

+##Run Unit Tests
+Unit tests can be found under `.../cse403-16au-ACal/app/src/test/java/com/acalendar/acal/ExampleUnitTest.java`.
+You should be able to run it directly from Android Studio:

+The Android Plugin for Gradle compiles the local unit test code located in the default directory (src/test/java), builds a test app, and executes it locally using the default test runner class.

+To run local unit tests in your Gradle project from Android Studio:

+1. In the Project window, right click on the project and synchronize your project.
+2. Open the Build Variants window by clicking the left-hand tab, then change the test artifact to Unit Tests.
+3. In the Project window, drill down to your unit test class or method, then right-click and run it.
+To run all tests in the unit test directory, select the directory then right-click and press Run tests.
+4. Android Studio displays the results of the unit test execution in the Run window.

+To run local unit tests in your Gradle project from the command-line, call the test task command.

+`./gradlew test`

+If there are failing tests, the command will display links to HTML reports (one per build variant).
+You can find the generated HTML test result reports in the <path_to_your_project>/app/build/reports/tests/ directory, and the corresponding XML files in the <path_to_your_project>/app/build/test-results/ directory.

+For more information on creating and conducting unit tests in Android Studio, follow [this link](http://developer.android.com/training/testing/start/index.html#run-local-tests).

 ##Releasing A New Version